 Within the grounds of Hagley Park, The Canterbury Museum hosts annual exhibitions that range from the Antarctic to Christchurch born speedway champion, Ivan Mauger.
 A particularly poignant exhibition titled Quake City focuses on the heroism and hope of locals during the Canterbury earthquakes and the city’s liquidation.
 As you tour the rooms of this spacious building, take time to admire the gothic architecture complete with pointed arches.

 The Arts Centre is a cultural celebration that focuses on New Zealand art, science, and education through exhibitions, public talks, and interactive displays.
-The building itself is centrally located and comes with boutique shops that sell handcrafted gifts, and restaurants.
+The building itself is centrally located and comes with boutique shops that sell handcrafted gifts and restaurants that will delight any foodie.
 Once home to Canterbury College, the centre hosts a weekly Sunday market where local artisans showcase quality crafts and local delicacies made even tastier with a cup of tea.

-Well worth some of your time, Cardboard Cathedral was used as a temporary place of worship after the 2011 earthquake.
-Constructed as an A frame from 98 cardboard tubes and eight steel containers, it’s considered one of the safest buildings in Christchurch.
-Visit a cathedral that was designed by Japanese architect, Shigeru Ban.
+Well worth some of your time, Cardboard Cathedral was used as a temporary place of worship after the 2011 earthquake and was designed by a Japanese architect, Shigeru Ban.
+Constructed as a frame from 98 cardboard tubes and eight steel containers, it’s considered one of the safest buildings in Christchurch.

-The Riccarton Market is a popular Sunday destination for visitors and locals.
-Located within the grounds of a central racecourse, hundreds of stalls invite a rummage that lead to eclectic findings.
+The Riccarton Market is a popular Sunday destination for locals, a great place to stop on any Christchurch holiday.
+Located within the grounds of a central racecourse, hundreds of stalls invite a rummage that leads to eclectic findings.
 There’s also live music and performances to be enjoyed as you hunt for a unique purchase.
-Whether clothes, jewellery, or eateries, an afternoon spent at this market will be one full of fun and findings.
+Whether clothes, jewellery, or eateries, an afternoon spent at this market will be full of fun and findings.

-There are few bad decisions to be made when you visit the Banks Peninsula.
+There are no bad decisions to be made when you visit the Banks Peninsula.
 Perhaps a hike through rolling green hills enthrals you?
 Or maybe you wish to closer inspect the volcanic caldera that’s played no small part in shaping the land?
 The turquoise waters that surround the bay of Lyttelton is a great spot to enjoy a sunset after a day horse riding through a peninsula steeped in Māori history.
+An essential stop on any visit to Christchurch.

 Fast & easy travel planning